malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 ### UART

-Every Mbed board includes a serial interface to the host PC, which allows the console to print useful information about the application status as well to perform basis debug tasks.
+Every Mbed board includes a serial interface to the host PC, which allows the console to print useful information about the application status as well to perform basic debug tasks.

-This is also a requirement to run automated tests using Greentea, as the communication between the host PC and the MCU is done over serial.
+This is also a requirement to be able to run automated tests using Greentea, as the communication between the host PC and the MCU is done over serial.

 This is an example on how to define UART names in PinNames.h:

     USBTX       = PB_6,
     USBRX       = PB_7,

-Note Mbed OS expects to use these names internally (a fix might be needed), for example:
+Note Mbed OS expects to use these names internally (a fix might be needed during the implementation), for example:

     mbed-os/platform/source/mbed_retarget.cpp
     mbed-os/hal/static_pinmap.h